stephenanayashilliard/Covid_and_Politics/README.md

          - Predictions: output into a dataframe to compare actual values with predicted values
        - Feature Set 3:  Related to Population Demographics
          - Target: Covid Cases
          - Predictions: output into a dataframe to compare actual values with predicted values
+- #### Training and Testing Split
+  - The data was split into training and testing sets with the use of scikit learns train_test_split package.
+The split between training and testing data was set to the default which is 25% for training and 75% for testing.
+The random state was set to 48 as recommended by the module description on training and testing data.
 - #### Limitations
   - The main limitation of the machine learning portion of this project is from the dataset.
 Because the dataset is based on a single moment in time, the linear model can not extrapolate the predictions into the future.
 If the dataset was organized in a time-series format that tracked the amount of covid cases over time, then this model could predict the amount of covid cases based on the time-series data.
 ### Dashboard
  - [Google Slides of Dashboard  First Draft](https://docs.google.com/presentation/d/1pdmZe6_bEvOAb7rD1yRc64DmFuYZrB4FGuGW2Jl7vnw/edit?usp=sharing)
  - Dashboard Tools